foam-framework/foam/tutorial/1-concepts.md

 - **View:** Presents this data to the user, for viewing and maybe editing.
 - **Controller:** Mediates between the other two.

 Many frameworks focus on the model and the view, which are almost by definition application-specific.
-Every app needs its own fields, and its own style of presentation.
-But the definitions of the models and their views can be pretty lightweight, especially with some reasonable default views that can be easily extended.
+Every app needs its own data types, its own forms, and its own style of presentation.
+But the definitions of the models and their views can be pretty lightweight, especially if you're given some reasonable default views that can be easily extended.

 FOAM goes a step farther and allows controllers to be generic, so that they can operate on all kinds of models and views.
-In many cases, FOAM's default controllers can be used to build your application, requiring your own code only for application-specific details while the base controllers provide navigation, animations, editing, searching, and so on.
+In many cases, FOAM's default controllers can be used to build the structure of your application, requiring your own code only for application-specific details while the base controllers provide navigation, animations, editing, searching, and so on.

 ### Terminology Warning